Research output per year

 I have engaged with leading scholars and practitioners from the US, Russia and Europe on projects on Russian culture and literature (from Princeton University, Holy Cross College, Texas A&M University, Ghent University, National Theatre of Scotland, Theatre Doc., the Tsvetaeva Museum, Novosibirsk University).
 Leading the research strand “Cultural Encounters / Dialogues” (DELC, with Dr Eleoma Bodammer, 2016-present), I have organised research seminars and contributed to other events (an exhibition on Holocaust survivors in Scotland and an international conference on European women's writing).

-Doctor of Philosophy (PhD), University of London
+Doctor of Philosophy (PhD), Pushkin in the Works of Marina Tsvetaeva., University of London

 Award Date: 1 Jan 1993